konflux-ci/release-service-catalog/tasks/check-data-keys/README.md

 | systems  | The systems to check that all data keys are present for | Yes      | []            |

 ## Changes in 0.9.1
-- The task would show failure output if a system with just one key was added (as cdn currently is)
+* The task would show failure output if a system with just one key was added (as cdn currently is)

 ## Changes in 0.9.0
-- Added the cdn system
+* Added the cdn system

 ## Changes in 0.8.0
-- Updated the base image used in this task
+* Updated the base image used in this task

 ## Changes in 0.7.0
-- Updated the base image used in this task
+* Updated the base image used in this task

 ## Changes in 0.6.0
-- Remove `dataPath` default value
+* Remove `dataPath` default value

 ## Changes in 0.5.0
-- Add releaseNotes.product_stream to required keys
+* Add releaseNotes.product_stream to required keys

 ## Changes in 0.4.0
-- Add releaseNotes.product_name and releaseNotes.product_version to required keys
+* Add releaseNotes.product_name and releaseNotes.product_version to required keys

 ## Changes in 0.3.0
-- Replace advisory.spec references with releaseNotes key
+* Replace advisory.spec references with releaseNotes key

-## Changes since 0.1.0
+## Changes in 0.1.0
-- Updated hacbs-release/release-utils image to reference redhat-appstudio/release-service-utils image instead
+* Updated hacbs-release/release-utils image to reference redhat-appstudio/release-service-utils image instead